 - Administer all required numbers for each category of cases and clinical experiences.

-- Complete the requirements of the NAP Scholarly Project and professional Portfolio.
+- Complete the requirements of the DNAP Scholarly Project and professional Portfolio.

 - Possess current BLS, ACLS, and PALS certification.

-- Complete all required coursework within from the first date of entrance into the program.
+- Complete all required coursework within 72 months from the first date of entrance into the DNAP program.